thekalpeshchoudhary/process-guruV1/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This can use a pdf, read it's content and send it over to open AI and summurize it
+This can use a pdf, read it's content and send it over to open AI and give a summary